Aggrastat Side Effects

 Note: This page contains information about the side effects of tirofiban.
 Some of the dosage forms included on this document may not apply to the brand name Aggrastat.

 Not all side effects for Aggrastat may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to tirofiban: intravenous solution

-Along with its needed effects, some unwanted effects may be caused by tirofiban (the active ingredient contained in Aggrastat).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tirofiban (the active ingredient contained in Aggrastat).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking tirofiban:More common
+If any of the following side effects occur while taking tirofiban, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain or swelling